openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Failed to open/read local data from file/application.
+Failed to open or read local data from a file or the application.

 **Possible Causes**